 San Diego Blood Bank supported the early development of open-heart surgery in San Diego in the 1960s.
 At that time, several pints of blood were necessary just to prime heart-lung machines.

 SDBB was among the country's first blood banks to tissue-match blood components for cancer patients and others with serious blood disorders.

 Dr. Jonas Salk, board president Peter Ellsworth, and Medical Director Dr. Victor DePratti (pictured above left) attend the dedication of the landmark Hillcrest location (pictured above middle).

 SDBB debuted its first bloodmobile in 1974 (pictured above right).

 The Robert A. Heinlein Blood Drive began at San Diego Comic-Con in 1977.
 That first year, 148 pints of blood were collected, and as the convention has grown, so has our blood drive.
 Over the past 42 years (1977-2019), 22,607 pints of blood have been donated by Comic-Con attendees!
-San Diego Blood Bank estimates that our 42-year total has saved more than 67 thousand lives!
+San Diego Blood Bank estimates that our 42-year total has saved more than 67,000 lives!

-Following the PSA airline crash, some 1,000 people came to the Upas Street location to show community support (line outside SDBB, pictured above left).
-A total of 652 people donated that day, an all-time record at the time.
+Following the PSA airline crash, some 1,000 people came to the Upas Street SDBB location to show community support (line outside SDBB, pictured above left).
+A total of 652 people donated blood that day, an all-time record at the time.